 Leaning forward with her head slightly tilted off to one side, as much to highlight her profile as to strike a pose that complemented her next question, Sarah Jennings asked Allen Devin, who even she had begun to refer to as The Colonel, a question she expected he was growing tired of hearing.
 “If the rumors concerning the Federal government’s intention of sending the Army against you and the members of the Arizona Home Guard are true and you chose to resist, what do you hope to achieve by engaging in what can only be a hopeless cause?”

 If Devin was growing wary of answering that question, he didn’t act like it.
 Quite the contrary, the hint of a smile tugging at the corner of his lips and a glint in his eyes caused Jennings to suspect he relished the opportunity.
-He began as he had often done in the past by repeating a mantra popular with right wing commentators and talk show hosts.
+He began as he had often done in the past by repeating a mantra popular with right-wing commentators and talk-show hosts.
 “The vast majority of the people in this country have grown wary of Washington politics.
-Efforts by the electorate to affect real change by supporting politicians who claim to be sympathetic to their wishes have proven to be futile as the men and women they send to Washington forget why they were sent there the second they are sworn into office.”
+Efforts by the electorate to affect real change by supporting politicians who claim to be sympathetic to their wishes have proven to be futile, as the men and women they send to Washington forget why they were sent there the second they are sworn into office.”

 Having no wish to listen to a long winded diatribe describing the abuses of power the President was guilty of, a detailed enumeration of Congress’ failures to check him, or criticism of the Federal judiciary, Jennings was about to interrupt Devin when he surprised her by following an entirely new tact.

 “In a democracy, a citizen’s power derives from his or her ability to put pressure on their elected officials,” Devin began before Jennings could get a word in.
 “In the past, Americans have relied on the ballot box to exert their collective pressure on politicians to govern in a manner that meets their needs and desires.
-With recent elections showing this to be increasingly ineffective due to the extra-constitutional powers the Presidency has assumed, Congress’ failure to rein him and the extraordinary influence of special interest groups have come to amass in Washington, the citizens of this country will have to resort to other means to exert pressure on the Federal government if they wish to restore the rule of law as defined by the Constitution.
+With recent elections showing this to be increasingly ineffective due to the extra-constitutional powers the Presidency has assumed, Congress’ failure to rein him in and the extraordinary influence of special interest groups that have come en mass to Washington, the citizens of this country will have to resort to other means to exert pressure on the Federal government—if they wish to restore the rule of law as defined by the Constitution.
 Never forget, Ms. Jennings, the purpose of the Constitution is to protect we, the people, from government, not the government from the people.”

 When Devin paused to catch his breath, Jennings jumped at the chance to regain the upper hand in this exchange, not realizing just how skillfully he was leading her on.
-“Short of taking up arms and overthrowing the government as some in Washington seem to believe your actions to date are encouraging, what exactly do you have in mind?”
+“Short of taking up arms and overthrowing the government, as some in Washington seem to believe your actions to date are encouraging, what exactly do you have in mind?”

 “It’s rather simple, Ms. Jennings.
 The time has come for the American people to march on Washington and take back their government.”